Maksim Kabakou - stock.adobe.com

 GorillaStack’s Spira called for cloud users to carefully review different cloud offerings to ensure they have one that meets the requirements of data that will be stored there.

-The biggest mistakes that he had seen were from organisations which had not considered tagging or indexing their data so they can always find it again.
+The biggest mistakes he had seen were from organisations which had not considered tagging or indexing their data so they could find it again.
 “To tag manually is a pain, but you can automate it from the beginning,” he said.

 He stressed the importance of cloud computing as it makes information easier to access and share, but noted that this often required businesses to add another layer to their infrastructure – using systems such as Snowflake to get a single view of data across multiple clouds.